-Our Chiropractors in will realign the skeletal system of the physical body through careful manipulation of the spine when one or more vertebra is out of place.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
-If you are experiencing pain, stiffness, spasm, decreased range of motion, headache, numbness, tingling or a combination of these symptoms then you most likely have a chiropractic problem and you should call our office in for an appointment.
+Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
+Chiropractic treatment in intended to Chiropractor treatment is intended to solve spine, other joint issues and pain that results from falls, accidents, stress, tensions, and overexertion while minimizing or completely eliminating the use of drugs, surgery and hospital stays.
+If you are experiencing spasm, pain, stiffness, decreased range of motion, numbness, headache, tingling or any combination of these symptoms then you most likely have a chiropractic problem and you need to call our office in for an appointment.

-My emotions get the best of me when I think about my car accident in 4 years ago.
-I was driving home from a night out with friends, when I was stuck by a drunk driver.
+My emotions get the best of me when I think about the car accident I was in 4 years ago.
 It changed my life.
-He was driving full speed and hit me from behind while I was sitting at a stop sign.
-I remember looking back into the rear view mirror as the car was getting closer.
-The car didn't stop and I barely had time to react.
-The crash was terrifying.
+I was driving home from a night out with friends, when I was stuck by a drunk driver. she was driving full speed and rear ended me while I was sitting at a stop sign.
+I remember looking in the rear view mirror as the car was approaching.
+The car wasn't slowing down and I hardly had time to react.
+The impact was terrifying.
 I passed out.
-I awoke with the paramedics hovering over me.
-I started to panic, they calmed me down and told me there were no external wounds, and asked me if I had any pain in my body.
-I let them know that my back was in alot of pain.
-They had me move my legs and toes.
-No paralysis, thank God.
+I woke up with the EMS hovering over me.
+I started to panic, they calmed me down and told me there were no obvious wounds, and asked me if I had any pain in my body.
+I told them that my back was in serious pain.
+They had me move my legs and wiggle my toes.
+I wasn't Paralized, thank God.

-I was taken to the emergency room and took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
-The doctor suggested a dangerous sergical procedure to fix some of the issues it was either that or pain medicine while it healed.
+I was taken to the emergency room and took an x-ray of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to fix some of the problems it was either that or pain killers while it healed.

-The thought of surgery had me thinking about my uncle.
-He had a bad back and had undergone alot of back surgeries.
+The thought of surgery made me remember my uncle.
+He had back problems and had undergone alot of back surgeries.
 He lived from walker to wheelchair for many years.
-It was a painful thought.
+It was a scary thought.
 I had a cane to help me walk, I felt like an old person and I was only 34!
-It went on like this for two months.
-I couldn't take it any longer.
-I figured surgery had to be easier than this.
+It went on like this for a couple of months.
+I couldn't stand it anymore.
+I thought sugery would be better than this.
 I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
 I don't want to live like that.

-I was frustrated to the point of tears one night after not being able to move without horrible pain shooting down my leg while I layed there.
-The thought of having to live like this anymore was overwhelming.
-A whole bottle of pain killers was looking like an option, I prayed for anything else.
+I was upset to the point of tears one night after not being able to move without horrible pain shooting down my leg while I layed there.
+The thought of having to be like this for the rest of my life was overwhelming.
+A whole bottle of pain killers was looking like an option, I prayed for anything better.

-A friend of mine called me that I hadn't talked to in years.
+My friend called me that I hadn't talked to in years.
 I mustered up enough energy to talk.
-He wanted to get some dinner, I told him about my accident and that my back I was hurting too much.
-He was disappointed.
-The next thing he told me was the first glimps of hope I had heard in a long time.
+He wanted to grab some dinner, I let him know that my back wouldn't allow it.
+He was disappointed, but then what he told me was the first glimmer of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you fixed up in no time."
 His tone made me think he didn't not understand how bad my contidion was.
 I tried to tell him that this was beyond any help of a chiropractor, but he wouldn't listen.
-He set me up an appointment with his wife Shelly the next day.
+He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
-Now Medical Doctors had failed me and I figured I"d try a different method.
+Now They had failed me and I figured I"d try a different method.

-I walked into Shelly's office and Daniel showed up for moral support.
-Shelly took a few X-Rays and did some tests with me.
+I went into Shelly's office and Daniel showed up for moral support.
+Shelly took a few X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
-I heard a crunch in my back and it was like a miracle, a pressure that I had in my back released.
+I felt a crunch in my back and it was like a miracle, a pressure that I had in my back released.
 I felt it throughout my body.
 I literally had goose bumps.
 When she was done I got up with a grin on my face.
 I could feel something was different...Better.
 I had a long list of questions for Shelly and she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.
+She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 Don't Give up hope!